- Official publishing

 Controlling costs and schedulesThere are a number of steps that government organisations can take to keep down the production costs of parliamentary papers.
 Consider these if a paper is being produced to a very tight schedule:

 - use monochrome (black and white) throughout which is cheaper and quicker than colour.
 Avoid grey tints and photos - in other words - keep any images such as graphs to black and white lines or dots so that the document can be printed on uncoated (cheaper) paper.
 Avoid using text, images and tints that 'bleed' off the page, this will enable the document to be printed on less paper.

 - opt for colour only if colour images or graphics are necessary for understanding the content of the paper

 - produce black and white documents in Word to remove the need for a typesetter.
 If you have the appropriate Adobe software, and the skill, produce web and print PDFs from the Word file.
-Or the contractor can produce them for you for a fee

 - avoid trying to produce print PDFs directly from colour Word documents - have colour documents typeset.
 This ensures that colours, bleeds and so on are correctly specified for printing

 - avoid solid opaque ink coverage over large areas.
 The print technology used for short print runs can result in the finish of printed documents being poor.
 Large areas of colour can also take longer to dry